data-prep-kit/data-prep-kit/transforms/multimodal/README.md

 ## People

-This transform identifies number of faces in the image and enables the blurring of faces.
+This transform identifies the number of faces in the image and enables the blurring of faces.

 ### User-Configurable Parameters